 Thinking of selling your home in Los Angeles?
-Unless you have been under a rock you will know that now is a strong sellers’ market.
-Chances are if you put your home up for sale it is going to get offers almost immediately, more than one.
-Of course you still need to list the property at or close to market price.
-If you overprice it then it is still going to sit and you will end up getting less in the end.
+Until recently the Los Angeles real estate market strongly favored sellers and multiple offers were the norm.
+Inventory was low and buyers were desperate.
+Chances are if you put your home up for sale it was going to get offers almost immediately, more than one.
+Of course you still needed to list the property at or close to market price.
+If you overpriced it then it sat on the market and you ended getting less than you would have had you priced it correctly at the beginning.

 There is more to just the highest price offered on the listing.
 Much more.